 This article will give you a brief overview of the most important differences between inline skates and quad roller skates and help you to choose best one for you if you are not sure which type of skate is right for you.
 You should also know about some other inline skates.

-- Roller skates vs Inline Skates: decision is extremely individual!
+- Roller skates vs Inline Skates or Roller blades: decision is extremely individual!

 - What are the fundamental differences between Roller quad skates and Inline Skates?